 She received the 2013 Mary Peters Trust Outstanding Sportsperson Award in Northern Ireland. (belfasttelegraph.co.uk, 09 Jan 2014)

-In 2014 she became the first athlete in any sport representing Great Britain to win a gold medal at the Paralympic Winter Games when she was victorious in the vision impaired super G [alpine skiing] in Sochi.
-She was also the first British Para alpine skier to claim a medal at the world championships when she took silver in the vision impaired slalom in Sestriere, Italy, in 2011. (belfasttelegraph.co.uk, 11 Mar 2014; SportsDeskOnline, 10 Mar 2014)
+She became the first British Para alpine skier to claim a medal at the world championships when she took silver in the vision impaired slalom in Sestriere, Italy, in 2011. (belfasttelegraph.co.uk, 11 Mar 2014; SportsDeskOnline, 10 Mar 2014)

-She did a master of research [MRes] degree in social research methods and sociology at Queen's University Belfast in Northern Ireland.
+She has also completed master's degree in social research methods and sociology at Queen's University Belfast in Northern Ireland.
 (LinkedIn profile, 2014)